-- Tax-neutral step-up of tax basis upon relocation to Switzerland: enterprises moving assets, functions, business operations, permanent establishments, or their registered office or place of effective management to Switzerland may revaluate all assets (other than participations of at least 10%) newly becoming subject to taxation in Switzerland at fair value.
+- Tax-neutral step-up of tax basis upon relocation to Switzerland - enterprises moving assets, functions, business operations, permanent establishments, or their registered office or place of effective management to Switzerland may revaluate all assets (other than participations of at least 10%) newly becoming subject to taxation in Switzerland at fair value.
 This step results in an income tax-neutral step-up of the tax basis.
-In the years following this income tax-neutral asset step-up, the assets can be amortised tax effectively and thereby reduce the taxable income. - Patent box: at the cantonal level, the residual income derived from patents and similarly protected rights developed in Switzerland will generally be taxed at a reduced level (maximum tax discount of 90% at cantonal level). - R&D super-deduction: the cantons may provide that up to 150% of the expenses for research and development activities in Switzerland can be deducted for cantonal and municipal income tax purposes.
-Such an R&D superdeduction can be claimed on: - (a) 135% of the costs for staff taken on due to R&D activities in Switzerland; and - (b) 80% of the costs for contract research performed in - Notional interest deduction: the Canton of Zurich plans to introduce a notional interest deduction.
+In the years following this income tax-neutral asset step-up, the assets can be amortised tax effectively and thereby reduce the taxable income. - Patent box at the cantonal level, the residual income derived from qualifying patents and similarly protected rights developed with qualifying nexus to Switzerland will generally be taxed at a reduced level (maximum tax discount of 90% at cantonal level). - R&D super-deduction the cantons may provide that up to 150% of the qualifying expenses for research and development activities with qualifying nexus to Switzerland can be deducted for cantonal and municipal income tax purposes.
+Such an R&D super-deduction can be claimed on: - (a) 135% of the costs for staff taken on due to, and directly attributable to, the qualifying R&D activities; and - (b) 80% of the costs for contract research with qualifying nexus to Switzerland. - Notional interest deduction in the Canton of Zürich, the cantonal tax law provides for a notional interest deduction.
 All cantons with a total pre-tax corporate income tax rate exceeding 18.03% may allow such a notional interest deduction.
-This is a tax deduction of an arm's-length interest rate on equity exceeding the equity required for the long-term business activity. - Cap for tax reliefs: a company's maximum cantonal income tax reduction resulting from the patent box, R&D super-deduction, amortisations on disclosed hidden reserves upon a status change under current law, and the notional interest deduction may not exceed 70% in total (ie, minimum tax burden at cantonal level of 30% of the ordinary tax burden).
+Broadly, this is a tax deduction of an arm's-length interest rate on equity exceeding the equity required for the long-term business activity. - Cap for tax reliefs a company's maximum cantonal income tax reduction resulting from the patent box, R&D superdeduction, amortisations on disclosed hidden reserves upon a status change under current law, and the notional interest deduction may not exceed 70% in total (ie, minimum tax burden at cantonal level of 30% of the ordinary tax burden).
 The cantons may introduce a more restrictive threshold.